SUSAN TREGONING PHOTOGRAPHY

 Tucumcari

-Tucumcari is my favorite town along New Mexico Route 66!
-Be sure to drive the entire town.
-It's one of the best.
+Tucumcari is my favorite town along New Mexico Route 66.
+Be sure to drive the entire town—it's one of the best.

 Blue Swallow Motel - 815 E Route 66 Blvd

 The famed Blue Swallow Motel is a True Gem on Route 66 and is widely considered one of the BEST Route 66 Motels.
 The Blue Swallow is one of the longest continuously operated motels along the New Mexico stretch of the Mother Road.
-Smithsonian Magazine has named it "the last, best and friendliest of the old-time motels."
+Smithsonian Magazine has named it "the last, best, and friendliest of the old-time motels."

-The Blue Swallow was added to the National Register of Historic Places in 1993, qualifying under both the transportation and architecture criteria.
+The Blue Swallow was added to the National Register of Historic Places in 1993, qualifying under the transportation and architecture criteria.

 Designed in the Southwest Vernacular architectural style, the Blue Swallow Motel is one of the best examples of a largely unaltered pre-war tourist court remaining along Route 66.

-Since the late 1990s, the Blue Swallow has undergone extensive restoration work to maintain its historic charm and character while providing the modern conveniences that today's travelers require.
+Since the late 1990s, the Blue Swallow has undergone extensive restoration to maintain its historic charm and character while providing the modern conveniences that today's travelers require.

 If you only plan to stay at one of the Historic Route 66 Hotels, the Blue Swallow is a must!
 Check out the Blue Swallow website for more information.
 You can check room availability rates and book online from there.
-Motel Safari - 722 E Route 66 Blvd

 Back in the day, the Hotel Safari, which opened in 1959 at the height of the Mother Road's popularity, was one of the most popular and modern motels on the Tucumcari Route 66 strip.